 5. Request a Daily Task Summary: During the on-boarding period, have your new virtual assistant send you a task summary (by email) at the end of each day.

 This summary should detail the time your VA spent on each separate task during the course of the day.
 Reviewing this data will help you identify any tasks which seem to be taking longer than necessary, indicating a need to provide some extra task-specific training.

 If it seems a little onerous to play nursemaid during the first four weeks of working with your new virtual assistant … well, that’s reality.
 Putting some effort in during the early weeks though, will make a big difference to the value you get from your VAs services over the longer term.

-Four weeks is really not long and once at full productivity, your virtual assistant will soon save you many hours more than those initially spent on hand-holding.
+Four weeks is really not long and once at fully productivity, your virtual assistant will soon save you many hours more than those initially spend on hand-holding.

 They say there is no gain without pain, but that doesn’t mean you have to have each in equal measure.
 When working with a new virtual assistant, a small degree of early inconvenience will reward you with perhaps many years of productive, reliable, and time-saving service.
 Now that’s got to be worth a few extra hours of any business-owner’s time.